UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Coverpoint name
 **********************************************************************************************************************************
-A default name is automatically given to the coverpoint when it is configured or bins are added.
+A default name is automatically given to the coverpoint when it is configured for the first time or the first bin is added.
 The name can be modified by calling the ``set_name()`` procedure.

 The maximum length of the name is determined by C_FC_MAX_NAME_LENGTH defined in adaptations_pkg.